kyma-project/kyma/docs/kyma/03-01-components.md

 ## API Gateway

 The API Gateway aims to provide a set of functionalities which allow developers to expose, secure, and manage their API's in an easy way.
-The main elemennt of the API Gateway is the API Controllers which exposes services in Kyma.
+The main elemennt of the API Gateway is the API Controller which exposes services in Kyma.

 ## Logging